All-night light testing leaves Allianz Field and neighborhood all aglow

 “Could see the @allianzfield lights from NE Mpls tonight.
 Had to drive by to check ’em out.
 Pretty cool,” said Joe Alton in a tweet.

-“Allianz Field all lit up tonight!
-So cool.
-Congrats @MNUFC on the prettiest stadium in Minnesota,” tweeted Dena Alspach.
+Bright lights began bathing the open-air stadium around 7 p.m.
+Wednesday and continued to flash well into Thursday’s morning commute.
+The team conducted the one-time test to see how long the boards installed by Daktronics could operate, said team spokesman Eric Durkee.

-The Technicolor show in the stadium off Interstate 94 and Snelling Avenue was still going strong during the morning commute.
-It was being streamed on the soccer team’s website
+“We were sort of stress testing,” he said.
+“Last night was an opportunity to test it while it was dark.”
+It passed and “we’re happy.”

-Aglow and beautiful for some, others were a little less accepting of the lights that changed color about every 2 seconds.
+Aglow and beautiful for some, others were a little less accepting of the intense lighting.
+Testing like Wednesday’s is common before new stadiums prepare to open.
+Minnesota United announced Thursday that the inaugural game at Allianz Field will be April 13.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.